 Chief of bitcoin exchange Mt.
-Gox pleads not guilty to embezzlement: Nikkei
+Gox pleads not guilty to embezzlement

 The value of bitcoin is highly volatile.
 It hit a record high of $2,980 last month.

+Like other virtual currencies, such as Ethereum and Ripple, bitcoin has no central authority and relies instead on thousands of computers across the world that validate transactions and add new units to the system - technology known as blockchain.

+Bitcoin can be traded on exchanges in the same manner as stocks and bonds.
+It has also become a mode of payment for some retailers, and a way to transfer funds without the need for a third party.

-Reporting by Thomas Wilson; Editing by Christopher Cushing
+(Reporting by Thomas Wilson; Editing by Christopher Cushing)